hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       IOR from 1.0 to 2.0

 Anisotropy :guilabel:`Cycles Only`
-   Directionanltiy of volume scattering within the subsurface medium.
+   Directionality of volume scattering within the subsurface medium.
 Zero scatters uniformly in all directories, with higher values scattering more strongly forward.
    For example skin has been measure to have an anisotropy of 0.8.